Close Menu

 Once we win your case, the payment of your attorney fee comes from your back benefit.
 This is unusual, because to hire most lawyers, you have to pay the attorney fee upfront.
 We don’t work like that.

 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 We will also try to win your past due SSD benefits.
-Likewise, if you have a prior application to reopen, we will do that too.
+Likewise, if you have a prior application to reopen, then we will do that too.
 Call today.
 See what we can do for you.

 Additionally, we represent clients in many states.
 For example, we have clients in Nevada, Utah, and Idaho.
 Learn about Idaho SSD benefits.
 We also represent clients in Colorado and California.
-Find out more about Nevada SSD benefits.
+Find out about Nevada SSD benefits.

 Learn more about Utah SSD benefits.
 Additionally, we have information about California SSD benefits.